Last updated: June 2026

-The main highlight is the Three Natural Bridges: three enormous stone arches formed naturally over thousands of years, listed as a UNESCO World Heritage Site and one of the most breathtaking places in China.
+The region is known for its karst landscapes, with giant rock formations and deep canyons, and the main highlight is the Three Natural Bridges: three enormous stone arches formed naturally over millennia, a UNESCO World Heritage Site and one of the most impressive places in China.

 Is the Three Natural Bridges worth visiting?